akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/VPN-Connected-No-Internal-Access-DNS-Issue/Readme.md

     DNS Servers . . . . . . . : 8.8.8.8

-External DNS detected (incorrect for domain environment).
+This indicated that external DNS was detected (incorrect for domain environment).

 ---

-## Root Cause
+## 🧠 Root Cause

-The VPN connection was established successfully, but the client was using an external DNS server:
+The VPN connection was successfully established, but the client was using an external DNS server (8.8.8.8) instead of the internal domain DNS.

-    8.8.8.8

-Instead of the internal domain DNS:

-    192.168.10.10

-As a result:
+Because of this:

-- Internal hostnames could not resolve
+- Internal hostnames could not be resolved
 - Domain resources were unreachable
-- Shared drives were inaccessible
+- Shared drives could not be accessed

+This confirmed that the issue was related to DNS configuration, not the VPN connection itself.

 ---

-## Resolution Steps
+## 🛠 Resolution

-1. Open network adapter settings:

-    ncpa.cpl

-2. Navigate to VPN adapter → Properties
-3. Open IPv4 settings
-4. Set DNS server to:
+To resolve the issue, I updated the DNS settings on the VPN adapter to use the domain controller:

 192.168.10.10

-5. Reconnect VPN
-6. Flush DNS cache:
+After reconnecting the VPN, I flushed the DNS cache:

 ipconfig /flushdns

-7. Retest connectivity:

-    ping 192.168.10.10
-    ping dc01.bpurple.com

-Result:

-    Reply from 192.168.10.10
+I then retested connectivity.

 ---